 Stakeholders were also mapped through an analysis of governance structures in PNG and institutional arrangements between national agencies and focal points and provincial and local level governments.
-Provincial and local level governments have been identified as key stakeholders in the REDD+ readiness process, with provincial governments as a key focal point for coordination and alignment with relevant national agencies, as well as for information sharing and feedback from local communities (through their local level governments and district governments).
+Provincial and local level governments have been identified as key stakeholders in the REDD+ readiness process, with provincial governments as key focal points for coordination and alignment with relevant national agencies, as well as for information sharing and feedback from local communities (through their local and district-level governments).
 Provincial governments, along with national agencies, serve as focal points of information sharing for other sectors of PNG society, including the private sector and civil society.

-The level of consultation and information dissemination varies depending on information absorption capacity of various stakeholders.
-As a result, the government has relied heavily on the private sector and NGOs who have vast experiences especially in working with local communities to assist with coordination and the dissemination and decentralization of information in specific areas.
+The level of consultation and information dissemination varies depending on the information absorption capacity of various stakeholders.
+As a result, the government has relied heavily on the private sector and NGOs, who have vast experiences especially in working with local communities, to assist with coordination and the dissemination and decentralization of information in specific areas.

-Papua New Guinea's National Consultation Process on Climate Change
+1b.2: Papua New Guinea's National Consultation Process on Climate Change

-Early stakeholder dialogue and information sharing has been centered around PNG's permanent consultation process on climate change.
+Early stakeholder dialogue and information sharing (see Figure 4) has been centered around PNG's permanent consultation process on climate change.
 This permanent consultation process is managed and coordinated within the OCCD through its National Consultation Division with the aim of disseminating broad climate change-related messages through all provinces of PNG.
-In addition to that, a REDD+ Training program is planned for the period November 2012 through to early 2013 for the REDD+ pilot implementing provinces particularly officers within relevant sub-national government departments, NGOs, CBOs and local communities.
-These trainings are aimed to ensure adequate understanding of REDD+ and its associated processes and dynamics.
-The first training will run in Port Moresby as a 'Training for Trainers' before rolling out to the provinces, and is funded under the UNREDD Program.
+In addition, a REDD+ Training program is being held from November 2012 through to early 2013 for the REDD+ pilot implementing provinces, particularly officers within relevant sub-national government departments, NGOs, CBOs and local communities.
+These trainings are aimed at ensuring an adequate understanding of REDD+ and its associated processes and dynamics.
+The first training was run in Port Moresby as a 'Training for Trainers' before being rolled out to the provinces; the training is being funded under the UNREDD Program.

 The engagement of all stakeholders in this process is non-discriminatory, with special emphasis on participation.
-The participation of stakeholders is open to government partners, the private sector, non-government organizations (NGOs), community based organizations (CBOs).
-The roles of all these different players are very crucial in the dissemination of vital information to the people of Papua New Guinea.
-Sub-national acceptance of this process is fundamental to supporting channels of communication between agencies from different sectors at the national level.
+Participation is open to government partners, the private sector, non-government organizations (NGOs) and community based organizations (CBOs).
+The roles of all these different players are crucial in the dissemination of vital information to the people of Papua New Guinea.
+Subnational acceptance of this process is fundamental to supporting channels of communication between agencies from different sectors at the national level.
 At the same time, community consultations will not be successful unless national agencies are aware of the significance of the matter at hand, and are engaged sooner.

-Hence, establishing the institutional and management arrangements and enhancing capacity of key departments or units within sub-national governments is essential in maintaining permanent point of contacts and sustaining REDD+ activities on the ground.
-This is an area where funding from the R-PP could possibly support.
+Hence, establishing institutional and management arrangements and enhancing capacity of key departments or units within sub-national governments is essential in maintaining permanent points of contact and in sustaining REDD+ activities on the ground.
+This is an area where funding from the R-PP could be helpful.
 Additional funding may also be needed to support stakeholders such as NGOs and civil society including private sectors to conduct climate change and REDD+ consultations.

-Figure 3.
+Figure 4.
 PNG's consultation process on climate change (Source: OCCD 2012)

 The NEC has estimated that PGK 4.5 million (~USD8-9 million) will be spent on initial information sharing and early dialogue on climate change over the period from 2011 - 2013, to be funded out of the GoPNG budget.
-It is envisaged that the UN-REDD NP and other development partners will provide additional funding support and international expertise in this important area, including a comprehensive stakeholder consultation plan for GoPNG and an independent review that monitors the implementation of the national consultation process in PNG.
-Until August 2012, OCCD completed initial consultations on climate change in 11 of PNG's 22 provinces.
-Reports on these consultations are available on the OCCD's website: www.occd.gov.pg.
+It is envisaged that the UN-REDD NP and other development partners will provide additional funding support and international expertise in this important area, including a comprehensive stakeholder consultation plan for GoPNG and an independent review to monitor implementation of the national consultation process.